sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Android_Hyperloop_Programming_Guide/_index.md

 ## Using 3rd party libraries

-As of Titanium 9.0.0, you can no longer use Google's deprecated Support libraries.
-You must use the AndroidX libraries instead.
+{{% alert title="⚠️ Warning" color="primary" %}}As of Titanium 9.0.0, you can no longer use Google's deprecated Support libraries.
+You must use the AndroidX libraries instead.{{% /alert %}}

 ### Gradle Dependencies